He-jerry/Xenoblade2-Calc/README.md

 The personal data teaser, attack information in *Xenoblade2*.
 The types of attack including ultimate attack(Blade Attack), fusion attack(Unite Combo Attack) and chain attack.

+The address of the space in BiliBili: https://space.bilibili.com/15330556

 The reference is 乐园数据管理室(https://xenoblade2.cn/).
 Thanks a lot for the detailed information about the parameters.

 The sample of the automatic battle is shown in below: